Vail Colorado skiing is epic, like their

 between Vail and Beaver Creek, the Saloon is typically full of skier that

-schussed the Minturn Mile “OB” out of bounds to here for beer.
+skied here on the Minturn Mile “OB” out of bounds for beer.
 Enjoy the classic

-ski posters and pictures on the old barn walls, with a pitcher of margs or beer,
+ski posters and pictures on the old barn walls, with a pitcher of margaritas or beer,

 Avon is Beaver Creek’s base village town, less pricey than